andrerferrer/flatpickr-demo/README.md

 # GOAL

-This is a demo to show-case how to implement an easy date picker in rails using the `simple form` gem.
+This is a demo to show-case how to implement an easy date picker in rails using the `simple form` gem and the `stimulus` plugin.

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).